freerobby/awesomation/README.md

 This will create database entries for all devices on your local network.

+You may want to configure static IPs on your local network so that these don't change!

 That's it!
 You can now control your devices a la:

     switch = WemoSwitch.first